iurisilvio/Flask-Pusher/README.md

 This function must return `True` for authorized and `False` for unauthorized users.
-It happens in the request context, so you have all `Flask` features, including for exemple the `Flask-Login` current user.
+It happens in the request context, so you have all `Flask` features, including for example the `Flask-Login` current user.

 Set the `PUSHER_AUTH` configuration to change the auth endpoint.
 The default value is `/auth`.